The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 ## Installation
 ### Dependencies
 * OpenROAD*
-* TritonRoute*
 * Yosys*
 * [KLayout](https://www.klayout.de)

-\*At this time, we strongly recommend using the [`build_openroad.sh`](build_openroad.sh) script to install OpenROAD, TritonRoute, and Yosys.
+\*At this time, we strongly recommend using the [`build_openroad.sh`](build_openroad.sh) script to install OpenROAD and Yosys.
 Due to the early development stage, the API changes frequently and it is otherwise difficult to ensure compatibility between tool and OpenROAD Flow versions.

 Be sure to check for nested dependencies when installing from source!
 You may reference the Dockerfiles and READMEs for the dependencies: